 According to FP&A trends, only 40% of organizations report high or good forecast accuracy, a 13% decline from 2021 levels when 53% achieved satisfactory performance.

-As you can see, both these definitions demonstrate that slight variations between forecasts and actuals are completely normal.
-However, the closer the finance team can get to their forecasted estimates, the better their financial planning will be.
-By having the right processes in place, finance teams can conduct variance analysis to study these differences and ultimately reduce the inaccuracies within their forecasting efforts.
+Slight variations between forecasts and actuals are completely normal.
+However, the closer a finance team can get to their forecasted estimates, the better their financial planning will be.
+By having the right processes in place, finance teams can conduct variance analysis to study these differences and ultimately reduce inaccuracies within their forecasting efforts.

 Why Forecast Accuracy Matters